GenericMappingTools/gmt/doc/rst/source/batch.rst

 **-M**\ [*job*],[*format*]
     Instead of making the full processing sequence, select a single master job [0] for testing.
-The master job be run and its product(s) placed in the top directory.
+The master job will be run and its product(s) placed in the top directory.
+While any *preflight* script will be run prior to the master job, the *postflight* script will not be executed (but it will be created).

 .. _-Q: